natkli/webstep-remix-workshop/README.md

 ## Known issue

-- Delete database file **data.db** inside `/prisma` folder if you get this error in browser's console
+- Delete database file `data.db` inside `/prisma` folder if you get this error in browser's console
   ```sh
   Failed to update database because the database is read only
   ```
-- Setup new database
+- Then setup new database
   ```sh
   npm run setup
   ```